tkgregory/gradle-best-practices/README.md

 compatible with the project and allows others to build the project without a local Gradle installation.

+# parallel-test-example

+Use the maxParallelForks property to speed up your tests by running them in parallel.

 ## settings-example

 Always add the *settings.gradle* file to specify the name of your Gradle project.